MLaaS-idfCts/mlaas-trainning-for-rookies/06-jupyter/jupyter.md

     3. you saw which image they used? in the army we like centos7, try to build it with centos7 base image (change the docker a bit to make it work)
     4. run it. works? good go to the jupyterhub section. not? we believe in you, try again.
 2. ###### jupyterhub
-    1. read [this](https://zero-to-jupyterhub.readthedocs.io/en/latest/) until the setup.
-    2. the setup alone is too
+    1. read [this](https://jupyterhub.readthedocs.io/en/stable/reference/technical-overview.html) and click on the bottom links for Spawners and Authenticators (read them too ;) )
+    2. run jupyterhub on your pc with dockerspawner. use the files provided.
+    3. test your image in your hub. try as user guest and as admin, checkout the diffrences.

 ### Key Concepts:
 - jupyterlab
 - notebooks
 - pain
 - jupyterhub